Should you start your contractor business as a sole trader or a company?

 Must have a separate business bank account – bank fees may apply.

 |Taxation||Sole traders are taxed as an individual.
 Report your business income in your individual tax return.|

 The 2018-19 tax-free threshold is $18,200.

 The amount of tax you pay will vary depending on factors such as your income and deductions you can claim.

-Highest marginal tax rate is at 49% (including medicare levy & temporary budget repair levy)
+The highest marginal tax rate is at 47% (including Medicare levy & temporary budget repair levy)

 There is no tax-free threshold for companies.

 As a director, you need to report any income you earn from the company or other sources in an income tax return.
-You may also need to lodge afringe benefit tax (FBT) return if you receive fringe benefits.
+You may also need to lodge a fringe benefits tax (FBT) return if you receive fringe benefits.

 You can claim deductions for costs incurred in running your business.